Stability and large-time behavior for the 2D Boussinesq system with vertical dissipation and horizontal thermal diffusion: Introduction

 then (\ref{oussama}) has a unique global solution $(u, \theta)$ that remains uniformly bounded for all time, for any $t\ge0$,

-where $C(\nu,\eta)$ and $C>0$ are constants. \end{thm} Theorem \ref{TH} rigorously assesses that any small initial perturbation (in the $H^2$-sense) leads to a unique global (in time) solution of (\ref{oussama}) that remains small in $H^2$ for all time.
-Furthermore, it implies that $\|\partial_1u_2(\tau)\|_{L^2}^2$ is also time integrable.
+where $C(\nu,\eta)$ and $C>0$ are constants. \end{thm} Theorem \ref{TH} states that any small initial perturbation, in the $H^2$-sense, leads to a unique global, in time, solution of (\ref{oussama}) that remains small in $H^2$ for all time t.
+Furthermore, it implies that the time-integral of $\|\partial_1u_2(\tau)\|_{L^2}^2$ is finite.

-.1in Our second Theorem states that the oscillation part $(\widetilde{u},\widetilde{\theta})$ decays to zero algebraically in time in the $H^1$-norm.
-This result reflects the stratification phenomenon of buoyancy driven fluids.
-It also confirms the observation of the numerical simulations in \cite{DWZZ}), the temperature becomes horizontally homogeneous and stratify in the vertical direction as time evolves. \begin{thm} Let $u_0, \theta_0\in H^{2}(\Omega)$ with $\nabla\cdot u_0=0\,.$ Assume that $(u_0,\theta_0)$ satisfies for sufficiently small $\varepsilon>0$.
+.1in The following Theorem asserts that the oscillation portion $(\widetilde{u},\widetilde{\theta})$ decays to zero algebraically in time in the $H^1$-norm.
+This result aligns with the stratification phenomenon of buoyancy driven fluids.
+Additionally, it affirms the observation derived from the numerical simulations presented in \cite{DWZZ}, indicating that the temperature becomes horizontally homogeneous and stratify in the vertical direction over time. \begin{thm} Let $u_0, \theta_0\in H^{2}(\Omega)$ with $\nabla\cdot u_0=0\,.$ Assume that $(u_0,\theta_0)$ satisfies for sufficiently small $\varepsilon>0$.
 Let $(u,\theta)$ be the corresponding solution of (\ref{oussama}) with $g_0$ negative constant.
 Then the oscillation part $(\widetilde{u},\widetilde{\theta})$ satisfies the following algebraic decay in time,

 for some constant $c>0$ and for all $t\ge0.$ In addition, $(\widetilde{u},\widetilde{\theta})$ has the asymptotic behavior, as $t\to \infty$,